Lethbridge CMA Workforce Insights

 Top 5 Industries by Change from Previous Month

-• Information, culture and recreation : Change of 1,800 workers ( increased by Inf %).
+• Forestry, fishing, mining, quarrying, oil and gas : Change of 2,000 workers ( increased by Inf %).

 These industries saw the largest month-over-month changes, indicating short-term trends.